Leniency Designs: An Operator's Manual

-where the vector $w_i$ comprises art unit-by-year dummies and $\nu_i$ is a regression residual.
-In the special case where we just have one year of data, so that $w_i$ reduces to art unit fixed effects, the first-stage regression coefficients have a simple interpretation: $\delta_j$ gives the overall leniency of the omitted reference examiner in art unit $j$, while $\pi_k$ measures the difference between the leniency of examiner $k$ and the omitted reference examiner in the art unit that $k$ works in.
+where the vector $w_i$ comprises art unit-by-cohort dummies and $\nu_i$ is a regression residual.
+In the special case where we just have one cohort, so that $w_i$ reduces to art unit fixed effects, the first-stage coefficients have a simple interpretation: $\delta_j$ is the overall leniency of the omitted reference examiner in art unit $j$, and $\pi_k$ measures the difference between the leniency of examiner $k$ and the reference examiner in $k$'s art unit.

 If we knew the first-stage coefficients $\pi$ and $\delta$, we could use the population first-stage fitted values $\ell_{i} = z_i'\pi + w_i'\delta$ as our leniency measure.
-By the Frisch-Waugh-Lovell theorem, an IV regression using this instrument while controlling for $w_i$ is equivalent to running an IV regression without any controls, but instrumenting with the residual from projecting the fitted values onto the covariates, $\tilde{\ell}_i=\tilde{z}_i'{\pi}$.
+By usual partialling-out logic (i.e., the Frisch-Waugh-Lovell theorem), an instrumental variable (IV) regression using this instrument while controlling for $w_i$ is equivalent to running an IV regression without any controls, but instrumenting with the residual from projecting the fitted values onto the covariates, $\tilde{\ell}_i=\tilde{z}_i'{\pi}$.
 Here $\tilde{z}_i$ denotes the sample residual from regressing the instrument vector $z_i$ onto the controls $w_i$.
-This IV regression leads to the estimator:
+This leads to the estimator:

-the ratio of sample covariances between \emph{relative leniency} $\tilde{\ell}_i$ and the outcome $y_i$ versus the treatment $x_i$.
+the ratio of sample covariances (because $\frac{1}{n}\sum_i \tilde{\ell}_i=0$ by construction of the sample residuals $\tilde{\ell}_i$) between \emph{relative leniency} $\tilde{\ell}_i$ and the outcome $y_i$ versus the treatment $x_i$.
 We use the term relative leniency to stress that $\tilde{\ell}_i$ measures the leniency of examiner handling application $i$ \emph{relative} to other examiners who could have handled the application.
 In contrast, $\ell_i$ is a measure of \emph{absolute leniency}.
-With just one year of data, these leniency measures take a simple form: $\ell_{i}$ is the overall patent-granting propensity of the examiner assigned to $i$, while $\tilde{\ell}_i$ is the examiner's patent-granting rate minus the overall patent-granting rate of the art unit handling application $i$.
+With just one cohort, these measures take a simple form: $\ell_{i}$ is the overall patent-granting propensity of $i$'s examiner, while $\tilde{\ell}_i$ is the examiner's patent-granting rate minus the overall patent-granting rate of $i$'s art unit.